omerkadh/API-3040/README.md

 # Manitoba Skating Rinks API

-Get a list of skating rink locations within a specified kilometer radius of your choosing.
-Information for each skating rink includes: the name, the address, the postal code, and phone number.
+Get a list of current skating rink locations within a specified kilometer radius of your choosing.
+Information for each skating rink includes: the name, the address, the postal code, and the phone number.
 Data is available exclusively in JSON.

 # List of endpoints with parameters